-5 Things You Didn’t Know Your Dentist Was Doing At Your Dental Checkup
+5 Things Your Dentist Does at Your Dental Checkup

 Every six months, most people head to the dentist to get their bi-annual dental checkup.
 It usually takes about an hour to go through the entire procedure, but in that amount time, your dental team is doing a lot of great things you might not even realize.
 Have you ever thought about everything that your dental team is doing during your checkup?
 Chances are, the answer is no.